 Early language instruction relies heavily on pictures to convey new vocabulary.
-Think of the textbook pages that depict, for example, all the objects found in a classroom, or a house with all its rooms and objects labeled in French.
+Think of the textbook pages that depict all the objects found in a classroom, or a house with all its rooms and objects labeled in French.
 Naturally, after teaching this vocabulary, you will want to provide ways for your students to practice it.
-If you don’t have time or the inclination to set students to work on storyboards, you can always build some yourself, print them off, and use them as vocabulary practice worksheets.
+While you can certainly set students to work on storyboards, you can also build some yourself, print them off, and use them as vocabulary practice worksheets.

 The storyboard below illustrates a simple way to provide uniform graphics on a worksheet.
 Instead of searching for images online, just drag down settings or objects into storyboard squares and print off the storyboard.
-In this particular storyboard, the textbox with the blank line provides a place for students to identify the French name of each room displayed.
+In this particular storyboard, the text box with the blank line provides a place for students to identify the French name of each room displayed.
 For an alternative version of this assignment, you can create a template with the names of each room and have students create an image that depicts the vocabulary word.

 Storyboard That graphics can also be used to teach grammatical concepts.
 Try putting together images in a rebus-like format to have students practice French sentence structure.
 Provide images to represent a subject + verb + indirect object + direct object sentence and then have students write out the sentence in the proper French order.
 With thousands of images at your disposal, you can create endless grammatical combinations, giving your students important practice in critical thinking and language application.

 If the colored images do not reproduce well with your printer or copier, remember you can edit the coloring and line thickness by using some of the image filters.
 The “Art Pen Drawing” or “Remove Color” filters will prepare your graphics for black and white printings, a well as the "Greyscale" filter.

 If you’re looking to engage your students even further with creative worksheets, consider using their work on your printouts.
 After assigning students a storyboard activity, tell them that the best scenes will make their way onto an upcoming homework assignment.
 Just remove some of the text of the original storyboard and ask students to employ their French knowledge to complete the text on their homework.